top of page

 Examples of activities include but are not limited to the following:

-Assistance with personal care, meals, shopping, errands, scheduling appointments, chores, and leisure activities,
+• Personal Assistance: Support with personal care, meals, shopping, errands, scheduling appointments, household chores, and leisure activities.

-Assistance with mobility – including but not limited to transfers, ambulation, use of assistive devices.
+• Mobility Support: Assistance with transfers, ambulation, and the use of assistive devices.

-Escorting the participant to community activities and appointments.
+• Community Engagement: Escorting participants to community activities, social events, and appointments.

 bottom of page